SanerhMuthwa/Social_links/README.md

 Sanelisiwe Muthwa
 SanerhMuthwa · she/her
-an Introverted extrovert an Aspiring web developer Intern @CodSoft
+an Introverted extrovert an Aspiring web developer Student @Durban University of Technology
-Durban, South Africa
+📍🏠Durban, South Africa
 03:22 (UTC -12:00)
 in/sanelisiwe-muthwa-0a4a8025a
 sanerhmootoa